awilli1186/wee-website/content/script/view/partials.md

 ---
 name: Partials
-heading: Make partial available for inject into other templates
+heading: Make partial available for injection into other templates
 ---

-Partials are code snippets that can be reused throughout your project.
+Partials are code snippets that can be reused throughout the current request lifecycle.

 ---variables---